azadanshu/code-wizard-8765-figma-/README.md

   3. [Ravi Mishra (fw29_126)]
   4. [Gaurav Dorle (fw28_199)]

+## Group Name

+Code Wizard

 ## Project Duration

 4 days
-## Overview
+## Project Overview

-This project is a clone of the landing page of Reliance Digital, a leading electronics retail chain.
-The clone was created by a team of 5 members within a timeframe of 4 days.
-The project aimed to replicate the essential features and design elements of the original Reliance Digital landing page using HTML, CSS, and Bootstrap.
-The collaborative effort was spearheaded by the group named "Code Wizard."
+The **Code Wizard** team, consisting of 5 talented members, proudly presents our collaborative project completed in just 4 days.
+Named after our team, this project aimed to transform a Figma design into a fully functional website.
+We utilized HTML, CSS, and SCSS to bring the vision to life, focusing on creating a responsive and user-friendly experience.

-Preview the live template here: Wizard Group Live Demo  : https://wizard-bootstrap-reliance-digital.netlify.app/
+Preview the live template here: Wizard Group Live Demo  : https://wizard-figma.vercel.app/

 Prerequisites
 A modern web browser